Applications are open !!!

-SEAmester – South Africa’s Class Afloat introduces marine science as an applied and cross-disciplinary field to students who have shown an affinity for core science disciplines.
-It will combine traditional class-room lectures with hands-on ship-based deck activities for a maximum of 50 students; while providing them with an opportunity to support specialist scientists in recognised marine research activities.
+SEAmester – South Africa’s Class Afloat aims to introduce marine science as an applied and cross-disciplinary field to students who have shown an affinity for core science disciplines.
+It will combine traditional class-room lectures with hands-on ship-based deck activities for a maximum of 46 students; while providing them with an opportunity to support specialist scientists in recognised marine research activities.
 Our research group comprises of over 30 oceanographic, fisheries, biogeochemical and biological experts, who jointly have trained over 600 Southern African students onboard a wide variety of international and local research vessels.

 How do I qualify?

-A maximum of 50 post-graduate (Honours/BTech, MSc/MTech, Interns) University and University Technikon students will be selected nationwide.
+A maximum of 46 post-graduate (Honours/BTech, MSc/MTech, PhD and Interns) University and Technikon students will be selected nationwide.
 Applications will be accepted from currently registered post-graduate students with a background in marine or similar sciences.
 Past sea-going experience is not compulsory.

-The new South African polar research vessel SA Agulhas II will be used for SEAmester II.
+The new South African polar research vessel SA Agulhas II will be used for SEAmester III.
 The SA Agulhas II is a state-of-the-art icebreaker and is fully equipped for all marine research activities.

 What will it cost me?